Los Angeles Commercial Truck Accident Attorneys

 - Non-Economic Damages — These represent intangible losses and are more challenging to quantify.
 Examples are:

-- Punitive Damages — Rarely awarded in cases of egregious misconduct, punitive damages aim to punish the responsible party and deter similar behavior in the future.
+- Punitive Damages — Rarely awarded, punitive damages aim to punish the responsible party in cases of grossly negligent misconduct and deter similar behavior in the future.

-Who Is Liable In A Commercial Truck Accident?
+Who Can Be Liable In A Commercial Truck Accident?

 - The Commercial Truck Driver — If the driver was speeding, under the influence, or negligent in other ways, they may be responsible for the crash.